- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

+This course will be delivered synchronously ONLINE, requiring your attendance and participation in scheduled online lectures on the days and times noted on the course web page.
 Solid written and spoken English language skills are required.
 You will be expected to attend online during the posted class meeting times as this is not a self-paced course.
 For more information, you may contact the instructor: JFoy@bcit.ca.
-If seats remain, registration is permitted after the course start date up to Jan 23rd by calling 604-434-1610.
+If seats remain, registration is permitted after the course start date up to Jan 22nd by calling 604-434-1610.

 Upon successful completion, the student will be able to: